mytestcoin/mytestcoin/doc/build-osx.md

 Other commands:
 -------

-    ./sibcoind -daemon # to start the sibcoin daemon.
+    ./surcoind -daemon # to start the surcoin daemon.
-    ./sibcoin-cli --help  # for a list of command-line options.
+    ./surcoin-cli --help  # for a list of command-line options.
-    ./sibcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./surcoin-cli help    # When the daemon is running, to get a list of RPC commands